Wireless Networking

 Enterprise Authentication uses unique credentials for each user, verified through a central authentication server like RADIUS.
 It offers stronger security for larger networks.

-- Ideal for organizations needing role-based access and individual accountability.
+- Supports role-based access and accountability

-- Supports advanced features like encryption and multifactor authentication.
+- Can include encryption and multifactor authentication

 For more information, please see EAP.